Altunshukurlu/Spec-Management/README.md

 Fifth, we will support broad range of expressiveness other than and-trees.

+# What Claims Do We Make for this Approach

+* list them
+* here

 # Why Do We Think It Will Work?

 We believe this approach will work for several reasons.
 First, it will